Marquez on pole ahead of Bagnaia-breaking latest news-breakinglatest.news-Breaking Latest News

 Bastianini does not risk

-For a long time Jack Miller on Ktm had toyed with the idea of pole after dominating on Friday: his race stopped a few laps from the end when he compromised it with a crash, fifth place not bad anyway.
-Debut for Enea Bastianini on the factory Ducati with a sixth time: the Romagna rider didn’t take any risks and paid for a gap of more than three tenths from his teammate Bagnaia and was used by Marquez to take pole.
+For a long time Jack Miller on Ktm had toyed with the idea of pole after dominating on Friday: his race stopped a few laps from the end when he compromised it with a crash, fifth place isn’t bad anyway.
+Debut for Enea Bastianini on the factory Ducati with a sixth time: the Romagna rider didn’t take any risks and paid for a gap of more than three tenths from his teammate Bagnaia and was “used” by Marquez to take pole, the number 64 in the MotoGP.

 In Q1, Honda is in trouble, Marquez takes care of it.